Description of Services

 The daily interaction of the intern with the intense affective states of deeply disturbed patients facilitates the diminishment of anxieties in the intern regarding exposure to severe mental illness.
 Care and treatment of hospitalized patients also requires techniques of family intervention.
 The intern will learn to identify particular family crises or dynamics that may have contributed to patients’ hospitalizations and will assist in preparing families for the return of the hospitalized patient.

-With a highly skilled interdisciplinary staff and an array of clinical services and group programs, this newly developed program addresses the needs of the severely and persistently mentally ill.
-The director of the service is a psychologist providing the intern with role models of psychologists in leadership positions.
+With a highly skilled interdisciplinary staff and an array of clinical services and group programs, this program addresses the needs of the chronically mentally ill.
+The Program Director is a psychologist, providing the intern with role models of psychologists in leadership positions.

 The Wellness Recovery clinic adopts a model similar to an Adult Outpatient service and emphasizes patients’ more robust wellness recovery goals such as gainful employment, formal education and volunteering.
 This is also an adult population with a less extensive history of inpatient hospitalization.
 Appropriate patients span the full spectrum of adult diagnostic categories and co-morbidities with a more stable symptom profile.
 Attendance is not greater than 2-3 times a week with attendance in:

-- Specialized Group therapy (i.e. OCD, anger expression)
+1. Specialized Group therapy (i.e. OCD, anger expression, voices) in English and Spanish

 During the four-month rotation, the intern will acquire supervised experience in case management, intake interviewing, psychodiagnostic assessments, and family involvement.
-The intern will be expected to participate in groups with a cognitive-behavioral orientation.
-The program uses computers with software specifically designed for a variety of clinical reports, which the intern is expected to master.
+The intern will be expected to both co-lead and lead groups.
 Treatment planning conferences will offer the intern an active role in professional discussions.
 Patient-staff discussions within an interdisciplinary team approach, make available a variety of clinical role models and theoretical approaches from the purely dynamic to the psychoeducational.
 Conducting intakes will bring decision-making encounters with other disciplines and services.
 Collaborating and negotiating differences of opinion is a powerful growth experience.

-Psychological assessment will be heavily emphasized in this service, using objective tests that can be rapidly scored on the computer and by more traditional intelligence and projective exams.
-This will fortify skills needed in the currently changing field and provide the expertise required to navigate today's marketplace.
+Psychological assessment will be emphasized in this service, using objective tests as well as more traditional intelligence and projective exams.
+This will fortify skills needed in the currently changing field and provide the expertise required to navigate today’s marketplace.
 Relative to other CMHC units, assignment to the Wellness and Recovery Unit will bring the intern into a much more informal ambiance of patient-staff interactions.

-For four months, each intern will rotate through a variety of outpatient services.
-Our goal for the intern in the outpatient rotation is to offer a broad and varied experience, allowing exposure to the many roles of a psychologist in a medical center
+For four months, each intern will rotate through a variety of outpatient services, conducting intakes, psychological assessments, and initial interviews.
+Our goal for the intern in the Assessment and Disposition rotation is to offer a broad and varied experience, allowing exposure to the many roles of a psychologist in a medical center

 Adult Outpatient Services (AOS)

+Interns are supervised by a Senior Psychologist as unit supervisor.
 Assignment of a diverse caseload of long term psychotherapy and crisis intervention cases enables development of clinical flexibility that is invaluable within the public mental health sector.
+Interns will also be assigned Psychodiagnostic testing cases and weekly intakes.
+While on the service, the intern will be asked to join an AOS High Risk Team.
+At the high risk team meeting, the intern will be exposed to staff case presentations and be able to present high risk cases.
 Treating the severely ill along with the more neurotic patient will strengthen skills in an area where society is increasingly focusing mental health resources.

 Child and Adolescent Outpatient Services (CAOS)

-Another component of the outpatient training is in this service.
+Another component of the Assessment and Disposition training is in the child and adolescent service.
 The priority Psychology and the CMHC gives to the treatment of our young are underscored by the fact that a majority of CMHC psychologists work in this unit.

 Interns will explore the full range of professional skills utilized for the treatment of the child and adolescent; play therapy, individual psychotherapy, and family therapy.
 In addition to standard intelligence and projective tests, the intern will learn to administer various achievements and other specialized tests.
 Intake interviews in this service will more frequently utilize family members.
 The intern will learn how to organize and formulate clinical findings with respect to many participants including schools and social agencies frequently involved with our children.
 Testing and intake work-ups are presented by the intern at multidisciplinary clinical staff conferences.

-Interns will spend a day in, both, the adult and pediatric Emergency Rooms performing rapid daignostic work, as well as addressing hospitalization and treatment issues with acutely mentally ill and substance abusing patients.
-They have an opportunity to work as a member of an interdisciplinary team, while assisting patients in their inital exposure to the hospital setting.
+Interns will spend a day in the Psychiatric Emergency Room performing rapid diagnostic work, as well as addressing hospitalization and treatment issues with acutely mentally ill and substance abusing patients.
+They have an opportunity to work as a member of an interdisciplinary team, while assisting patients in their initial exposure to the hospital setting.

 The interns have the opportunity to complete one neuropsychological test battery on a child ranging in age from 4-18 years old.
 The children seen are typically experiencing medical issues with cognitive sequelae in addition to psychological difficulties and academic problems.
 The neuropsychological battery is utilized to inform medical and mental health care as well to determine appropriate school accommodations.
 The interns meet with the service supervisor weekly for supervision.